Travel guide

 Can I use WhatsApp with my usual number?

-How many validity days should I choose?
+How many days of validity should I choose?

 Conclusion